 A Terrible Kindness

-A celebration of the power of community, love forged in pain and the redemption that comes from deep kindness in the face of terrible loss
+A Terrible Kindness is a celebration of the power of community, love forged in pain and the redemption that comes from deep kindness in the face of terrible loss.

 We are temporarily only able to ship Faber Shop orders to addresses in the UK.